cvisionai/tator/doc/front_end_test_procedure.md

 1. Select the frame number in the timeline and jump to a new frame.
 Put in a larger number than max, verify the video jumps to the max frame.
 Put in a negative number and verify the video jumps to 0.
 Put in a non-number and verify nothing happens.
 Use the arrow keys and space bar and ensure shortcuts are disabled.
 1. Repeat step 18 using the current time in the timeline.
 1. Repeat the above steps with a multi-view video.
+1. Open both single video and multi-view medias in a new tab.
+Verify there are no errors and video starts downloading when switching to the tab.

 ## Video Settings Tests